Read time: 5 minutes

 When it comes to product content management, we start to get a bit more creative.
 Product content is any form of content that’s going to help your customer build a meaningful relationship with your brand and products.
-This might include images, videos, blogs, customer-generated content.
-Product content is going to give your customer a more in-depth view of your products.
+For instance, this might include images, videos, blogs, customer-generated content.
+Overall, product content is going to give your customer a more in-depth view of your products.

-PIM is going to focus on informing your customers.
-Product content management is going to focus on providing an extra layer of detail that will lead to a richer online experience.
+PIM is going to focus on informing your customers, whereas product content management is going to focus on providing an extra layer of detail that will lead to a richer online experience.

 What is product content management?